 This is a really special species from Madagascar.
 It has long been frequently sold as Aergs. curnowiana which is incorrect.
 The epithet monantha means ‘one-flowered’.
 Even a specimen plant will have few flowers because each inflorescence carries one or occasionally two flowers on a short inflorescence.
 A “dwarf” plant, it’s common for a plant to have just two or three leaves which will sometimes have a reddish margin.
 They have beautiful verrucose roots with distinct bronze-colored growing tips.
 They are quite “stout” on a mature plant.
 The flowers are beautiful; as the flower opens, the spur becomes loosely coiled and extends to 5-1/8” long!
 Click here for culture information.

 This is from our breeding program using the awarded plant in the flower photo and legally imported plants from Madagascar.
 Strong growers!

-The blooming-sized plant in Brenda’s hand is typical of what you’ll receive.
+The blooming-sized mounted plant shown in Brenda’s hand is representative of what you’ll receive.